GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-64/index.md

 ## `window.alert()` {: #window-alert }

 Oh, and one more!
-While this isn't really a ‘developer feature', it makes me happy. `window.alert()` no longer brings a background tab to the foreground!
+While this isn't really a "developer feature", it makes me happy. `window.alert()` no longer brings a background tab to the foreground!
 Instead, the alert will be shown when the user switches to back to that tab.